 Wizard of Legend does feature a two-player local cooperative option, giving a friend the chance to assist with their own set of spells.
 There is also a competitive mode, pitting two wizards against each other.
 You start with your initial loadout, and during the matches, you can gain new spells to swap into your moveset.

 As a roguelike title, Wizard of Legend provides a challenging experience, but that is why I enjoy playing it.
 You aren’t meant to immediately be able to blast your way through the entirety of the game right away.
 Progression is the key to varying the experience, as well as not only making it slightly easier for consequent attempts.
 Experimenting with the different spells provides you better insight into what type of play style works best for you.
-The inclusion of a co-op, even if it's only local is a nice touch.Note: Wizard of Legend was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+The inclusion of a co-op, even if it's only local is a nice touch.Note: Wizard of Legend was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.